Cloud Migration Checklist: what to do and why to do it

 Improving the infrastructure based on the pilot project feedback and outcomes

 Once the pilot is completed and the feedback is gathered, the cloud systems can be tuned based on the results of the project.
-For example, sometimes it becomes obvious that Auto-Scaling groups should be used instead of configured instance clusters, that a bastion host should be used to provide secure admin access to the system, or that an automated database backup should be configured using Terraform, instead of the platform-specific tools.
+For example, sometimes it becomes obvious that Auto-Scaling groups should be used instead of configured instance clusters, that a bastion host should be used to provide secure admin access to the system, or that an, instead of the platform-specific tools.

 Moving the system components to the cloud